- Student Admissions and Access

 We give applicants lots of opportunities to show us their strengths and potential.
 We consider each application individually, using all of the following information:

-All applications are assessed by the Cambridge Colleges.
+All applications are assessed carefully by the Cambridge Colleges.
 College Admissions Tutors consider all the information available together before making any decisions.

 Each part of the application is important, but we are most interested in your academic ability, as shown in your most recent and relevant performance.
 Each applicant is different.
 The parts of an application where an applicant shows their potential can vary.